Resolution through Negotiation

-I am a sole practitioner.
-That means I am in business by myself.
 In Guelph you can choose from sole practitioners to law firms with dozens of lawyers.
-I have worked in large firms, in partnership, and as a sole practitioner.
-I prefer to work as a sole practitioner and have done so since 2007.
+I have worked in large firms, in partnership, and on my own.
+I prefer to work by myself and have done so since 2007.

 S.P. - past client